-Cut cooked and warm tanduri chicken into 3cm cubes.
-Place into serving dish.
+- Cut cooked and warm tanduri chicken into large pieces and place into a serving dish.
 Cover chicken with butter sauce, and gently toss to coat all the pieces.
 Pour remaining sauce over top.
 Sprinkle with coriander leaves and serve.

 - This recipe does not include the time to make the tanduri chicken.

-- The food colour, which is optional, is only there to give that pillar-box red colour that people associate with this dish.
-We rarely use it, except if we are entertaining.
+- The food colour, which is optional, is only to give the appearance that people associate with this dish.
+We rarely use it.